Homemade Pizza School

 Photo by Klara Kulikova on Unsplash

-But when it’s time to make a large batch of pizzas, it can get a little confusing doubling, tripling, and even quadrupling the batch of pizza dough.
+When it’s time to make a large batch of pizzas, it can get a little confusing doubling, tripling, and even quadrupling the batch of pizza dough.

-A pizza calculator is a calculator that helps you determine how much dough you will need for X quantities of pizza.
+A pizza calculator is an online calculator that helps you determine how much dough you will need for X quantities of pizza.
 They are very helpful when you are making a lot of pizzas for a party, graduation, barbecue, school bake sale, or whenever you need to make a lot of pizza.

 How to Use a Pizza Calculator